Zima Anderson

-Zima Anderson (born 1997 or 1998) is an Australian actress.
+Zima Anderson (born 22 February 1998) is an Australian actress.
 She grew up in Burnie, Tasmania, on a farm and later moved to Melbourne.
 In 2019, she had a guest role in Ms Fisher's Modern Murder Mysteries, and that same year she joined the cast of the soap opera Neighbours as Roxy Willis.
 Anderson remained in the role until she left in 2022 to explore other acting opportunities.
-She made returns in the role later in 2022 and in 2025 for Neighbours 40th Anniversary.
+She made returns in the role later in 2022 and in 2025.
 In 2023, she was a recruit for the fourth season of SAS Australia: Who Dares Wins; however, she was medically withdrawn after having an injury on set.
 Anderson is also a painter.

 Early life

-Anderson was born in 1997 or 1998.
+Anderson was born on 22 February 1998.
 She grew up in Burnie, Tasmania, on a farm with her pet and family.
 Whilst she was growing up, Anderson's mother had schizophrenia and she was subsequently taken into foster care at a "young age".
 Anderson said that she struggled to talk about the situation to her friends as "a lot of people don't understand mental illness.
 Then judgment comes along with it".
 Anderson believed that her difficult childhood made her become empathetic and understanding.
+Anderson attended Burnie High School, and she took part in the school's drama production of What's new Pussycat? in 2013.
 She later moved to Melbourne.